-Gran Turismo 3: A-Spec was the first GT on the PS2, and Polyphony made perfect use of the new hardware.
-This is still the best-selling game in the series' history too, shipping over 15 million copies worldwide!
+Gran Turismo 4 wasn't the first GT on the PS2, but it's when Polyphony made perfect use of the new hardware.
+This is still one of the best-selling games in the series' history too, shipping almost 12 million copies worldwide!

-GT3 has a handling model that some games today cannot match.
-The car collection was huge for the time, 180 cars in total.
-While not as high as its predecessor, the detail in the car models was unparalleled.
+GT4 has a handling model that some games even today cannot match.
+The car collection was huge for the time, with 721 cars in total.
+This was a series high at the time and significantly more than Gran Turismo 7 this year.

 The level of detail that was also put into the game's single player mode was incredible too.
 You really did feel as though you were a real driver, not someone controlling a computer-generated racer.

-Maybe we've got nostalgia goggles on, but the graphics don't look bad at all, especially considering this game came out in 2001.
-So, quality definitely won against quantity.
+Maybe we've got nostalgia goggles on, but the graphics don't look bad at all, especially considering this game came out in 2004.